IvanChepurnyi/mm25in/slides.md

 🔑 Each unique entity has its own cache key for layout

-🧩 Most of the layout is the same across entity type
+🧩 Most of the layout is the same across the same entity type

 📈 On large catalogs, cache can grow into 20Gbytes+ overtime